vitessio/website/content/en/docs/16.0/reference/features/tablet-throttler.md

 aliases: ['/docs/user-guides/tablet-throttler/','/docs/reference/tablet-throttler/']
 ---

 VTTablet runs a cooperative throttling service.
 This service probes the shard's MySQL topology and observes health, measure by replication lag, or by another metric delivered by custom query, on servers.
-This throttler is derived from GitHub's [freno](https://github.com/github/freno).
+The throttler is derived from GitHub's [freno](https://github.com/github/freno).

 ## Why throttler: maintaining shard health via low replication lag